jlink/property-based-testing/pbt-java/blog-series/5_patterns.md

 Now that we've covered many of the technicalities of the approach it's time to occupy with the how to use PBT in practice.

-# Property-based Testing in Java - Patterns
+# Patterns to Find Good Properties

 When you're taking your early steps with PBT finding suitable properties can feel like an almost impossible task.
 Whereas examples often appear naturally